RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/DrawMenu/README.md

 # DrawMenu

 ## Description
-Draws `Menu` at `XPos` and `YPos` relative to the screen
+Draws `Menu` at `XPos` and `YPos` relative to the screen.

 ## Parameters
 - `Menu`
-The menu to draw, MENU_1 or MENU_2 are valid
+The menu to draw, MENU_1 or MENU_2 are valid.
 - `XPos`
-Position of the menu on the horizontal axis
+Position of the menu on the horizontal axis.
 - `YPos`
-Position of the menu on the vertical axis
+Position of the menu on the vertical axis.

 ## Return Value